Lyrdinn/lyrdinn/README.md

   <img src="screenshots/quoridor2.png" width="300" title="Minecraft open gl">
 </p>
 <p align = "center">
   Implementation of the Genetics Algorithm to Quoridor.
-Ai compete against each other, with the best one emerging at the end.
-(Cnam-ENJMIN)
+Ai compete against each other, with the best one emerging at the end (Cnam-ENJMIN)
 </p>
 <p align="center">
   &nbsp; <a href="https://github.com/Sand-Fox/Quoridor-Genetic-Algorithm" target="_blank" rel="noopener noreferrer"> <img src="icons/github.webp" width="50" /><a>